Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Rv5fCMyM2T4.md

 ### Transcript

-> god damn it this is this is actually all right well good thing i saved right yep secret poop time butt buddy fat sir vegeta don't worry about it what penalty save files uh why saves come no a wise safe's come indeed very good this ain't my first rodeo
+> god damn it this is this is actually all right well good thing i saved right yep secret poop time butt buddy fat sir vegeta don't worry about it what penalty save files, why saves come no a wise safe's come indeed very good this ain't my first rodeo